Authorized Purpose for Accessing and Using ALPR Information

 Employees Who are Authorized to Access and Use ALPR Information

 Edelson attorneys, investigators, and other support staff may access license plate information from ALPR systems through the course of an investigation into or litigation against an ALPR operator.
 All authorized employees who access and use ALPR information are required to read and understand this policy.
+Additionally, to the extent Edelson retains consultants, experts, or other independent contractors in the course of an investigation or litigation, Edelson may authorize such individuals to access or use ALPR information subject to this policy and, if applicable, a confidentiality protective order in litigation.

 Monitoring and Compliance